Resources to Help You with COVID19

 For Like Minds: www.forlikeminds.com

 Online mental health support network that allows for individuals to connect with others who are living with or supporting someone with mental health conditions, substance use disorders, and stressful life events.

 18percent: www.18percent.org.
 Offers a free, peer-to-peer online support community for those struggling with a wide range of mental health issues.

 Manage your information flow about COVID-19

 Getting regular, factual information is important.
 However, continuously scrolling through social media or constantly refreshing the news is likely to lead to increased anxiety.
-Pick a few trusted news outlets – such as the state and local health authorities, Centers for Disease Control and Prevention, or World Health Organization – and commit to checking once or twice a day for updates.
-Manage your information flow by choosing reliable sources and establish boundaries on checking for updates.
+Pick a few trusted news outlets – such as the state and local health authorities and no more than once a day for updates.

 Below are additional Resources: